mathwo/mathwo.github.io/about.md

 I tried to host this blog on GitLab with Hugo SSG but there was some path issue for CSS.
 I also tried on Wordpress.com.
 Wordpress is a good match with local [boostnote](https://boostnote.io/) editor but I have to purchase business plan to install Latex plugin on wordpress.com.
 I had to give it up.

 Jekyll is old and huge with ruby installation but it is clear and easy to start with.
 Changing theme is not an easy task for Jekyll.
-I plan to switch to [jekyll-TeXt theme](https://github.com/kitian616/jekyll-TeXt-theme) in the future.
+Theme [jekyll-TeXt theme](https://github.com/kitian616/jekyll-TeXt-theme) is cool.

 I follow the approach to append posts and keep home page fixed, and add anchors to all headers.
 It's a special way to make it some like Single-Page.